pro0255/Veeam/src/assignment/README.md

 - All the components were designed as uncontrolled.
 With a bit more time, they could be transformed into controlled components.
 - It might be beneficial for the entire form to support validation using a library like Yup.
 - The typing of the getValues function could be enhanced.
+- Some types do have "any" type.
+Should be typed correctly!

 # Explanation of Certain Topics